samuraiicoder/Patient_History_Dashboard/README.md

 POWER BI

-Designed a visually stunning dashboard with slicers, tables, and various charts ina theme.
+Designed a visually stunning dashboard with slicers, tables, and various charts in a theme.

 Power BI dashboard | IntershipExperience | Visualization | PowerBITool